Uncertainty Quantification for Bayesian CART: Trees and Wavelets

-The multiscale setup enables one to assign a prior on $f\in L^2[0,1]$ directly through a prior on the sequence of its coefficients $(\beta_{lk})$.
-CART-based methods recursively subdivide the predictor space into cells where $f$ can be estimated locally.
+In this section, we discuss multiscale prior assignments on functions $f\in L^2[0,1]$ (i.e. priors on the sequence of wavelet coefficients $\beta_{lk}=\psg f,\psi_{lk}\psd)$ inspired by (and including) Bayesian CART.
+Such methods recursively subdivide the predictor space into cells where $f$ can be estimated locally.
 The partitioning process can be captured with a tree object (a hierarchical collection of nodes) and a set of splitting rules attached to each node.
+Section \ref{sec:prior_trees} discusses priors on the tree object.
 The splitting rules are ultimately tied to a chosen basis, where the traditional Haar wavelet basis yields deterministic dyadic splits (as we explain in Section \ref{sec:rpart}).
-Later in Section \ref{sec:non_dyadic}, we will extend our framework to random unbalanced Haar bases which allow for more flexible splits.
+Later in Section \ref{sec:non_dyadic}, we extend our framework to random unbalanced Haar bases which allow for more flexible splits.
 Beyond random partitioning, an integral component of CART methods are histogram heights assigned to each partitioning cell.
-Fleshing out connections between Bayesian histograms and wavelets in Section \ref{tree_wavelet_prior} and \ref{BCART_priors}, we discuss several Bayesian CART priors over histogram heights in Section \ref{sec:prior_g}.
+We flesh out connections between Bayesian histograms and wavelets in Section \ref{tree_wavelet_prior}.
+Finally, we discuss Bayesian CART priors over histogram heights in Section \ref{sec:prior_g}.